SayinAla81/TTS-Embedded-System/README.md

 4. Enter text and submit the form.
 5. The ESP32 receives the text, converts it into speech, and plays it through the speaker.

-### Contributing
-Feel free to submit issues or pull requests to improve the project.

----

 ---